rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 The human condition
 ================================================================================

 What are we?
+What is the human condition?
-What's the human condition, our orientation, our worldviews?
+What are our orientations, our worldviews?

 This outline discusses human (pre)history, anthropology, religion, comparitive studies, biology, psychology, and practical philosophy.